didaquis/changelog-generator/README.md

 # Changelog-generator ⚡️

-**This is a project made to create easy and fast changelogs.**
+**A template for building static websites with the purpose of creating quick and easy changelogs!**

 ![Preview](./docs-assets/preview.png)

 ## ✨ Features

 * **Without Coding!** You don't need to code anything.
 Only edit two JSON files
-* **No tied to languaje** You can edit all text of websites, so this repo don't force you to use any language
+* **No tied to language.** You can edit all text of websites, so this repo don't force you to use any language
-* **Create an static website so fast** You only need a couple of minutes
+* **Create an static website so fast.** You only need a couple of minutes
-* **Easy PDF creation** Compatible with the browser's PDF print function
+* **Easy PDF creation.** Compatible with the browser's PDF print function
+* **Multipurpose.** Do changelogs, roadmaps or just TO DO lists!

 ## 🔨 How to use